OpenDSA/OpenDSA/RST/en/IS/GraphIntro.rst

 .. inlineav:: GneighborCON dgm
    :output: show

-.. odsafig:: Images/GraphDef.png
-   :width: 500
-   :align: center
-   :capalign: justify
-   :figwidth: 90%
-   :alt: Examples of graphs and graph terminology

-   Examples of graphs and terminology.
-   (a) A graph.
-   (b) A directed graph (digraph).
-   (c) A labeled (directed) graph with weights associated with the edges.
-   In this example, there is a simple path from Vertex 0 to Vertex 3 containing Vertices 0, 1, and 3.
-   Vertices 0, 1, 3, 2, 4, and 1 also form a path, but not a simple path
-   because Vertex 1 appears twice.
-   Vertices 1, 3, 2, 4, and 1 form a simple cycle.

 A sequence of vertices :math:`v_1, v_2, ..., v_n`
 forms a :term:`path` of length :math:`n-1` if there exist edges from :math:`v_i` to :math:`v_{i+1}` for :math:`1 \leq i < n`.